 Mr Okeby has considerable experience in the resources industry as a lawyer and as a director of listed companies.
 He holds a Master of Laws (LLM) and was appointed a non-executive director on 12 August 2015.
-Mr Okeby is also a non-executive director of Regis Resources Ltd (appointed 29 July 2009).
-Mr Okeby has held no other directorships of ASX listed companies during the last three years.
+Mr Okeby was a non-executive director of Regis Resources Ltd from 29 July 2009 to 20 February 2019 when her retired from that role.
+Following the year end, on 8 July 2019, Mr Okeby was appointed a non-executive director of Capricorn Metals Ltd. Mr Okeby has held no other directorships of ASX listed companies during the last three financial years.